-Form of Military Grading Accommodation
+Form of Military Grading Accommodation1

-Mobilization 1, 2, or 3

-Deployment 1, 2, or 3

-Permanent Change of Station 1 or 3

-Temporary Duty Assignment 1, 2, 3, or 4

-Drill and/or Training 2, 3, or 4
+Mobilization1, 2, or 3Deployment1, 2, or 3Permanent Change of Station1 or 3Temporary Duty Assignment1, 2, 3, or 4Drill and/or Training2, 3, or 4

-1 See description of accommodations at bottom of page.
+1See description of accommodations at below.

 Military dependents who reside with the service member ordered to a permanent change of station are eligible for the grading accommodations associated with that military order.
 However, to be considered for such accommodations, they must provide the Registrar a copy of the military member's orders.
 In addition, military dependents should meet with SUNY Schenectady's Certifying Official prior to filing any paperwork regarding their military grading accommodations to get further details of the implications of their decision(s).